Aside

 Today, let’s talk about other stuff I read: textbooks!
 I hate them.

 You might consider an alternative: e-textbooks!
 They are cheaper and are better for the environment–what a wonderful invention!
 Well, not really.
-I’m a graphic design major, which requires me to be glued to the computer at least ten hours a day, not including research and essay writing.
-The last thing I want to do is have to stare at another screen.
+I’m a graphic design major, which requires me to be glued to the computer at least ten hours a day (not including research and essay writing time.)
+The last thing I want to do is stare at another screen.
 I rather pay extra to give my eyes a rest.

 This article is written for US Bundle’s 2013 College Scholarship contest because being a college student is expensive. *keeps eating cup noodles*